cachrisman/dom_exercises/forms/README.md

 - You google how to use JavaScript to determine if an HTML checkbox is checked and you realize everything I've told you is a lie.

+document.getElementsByTagName("input").calmId.checked

 ## Questions

 - When can we use `.innerHTML` and when can we use `.value`?

+You can use .innerHTML when there is an opening and closing HTML tag and you can use .value when there is a value attribute inside the HTML tag

 - What do you use when determining if a checkbox is checked?

+element selector with .checked added to it will return true or false